matthewdeanmartin/kata-python/README.md

 - pylint
 - virtualenv, pyenv and similar

+Some kata might be solvable with just an online fiddle/REPL, e.g. [repl.it](https://repl.it/languages/python3)

 ### Kata Design Workflow
 I'm solving the problems first, then I copy the skeleton to the corresponding root folders.